kubevela/kubevela/docs/en/concepts.md

 ![alt](resources/arch.png)

-Specifically, the application controller is responsible for application abstraction and deployment.
-The rollout controller will handle progressive rollout strategy with the whole application as a unit.
-The multi-cluster deployment engine is responsible for deploying the application across multiple clusters and environments with traffic shifting features supported.
+In nutshell, in *control plane cluster*, the application controller is responsible for application deployment orchestration and the placement controller is responsible for deploying the application across multiple *runtime clusters* with traffic shifting features supported out-of-box.
+The needed addons in runtime cluster are automatically discovered and installed with leverage of [CRD Lifecycle Management (CLM)](https://github.com/cloudnativeapp/CLM).